20 No-Code Businesses You Can Launch in 2 Weeks

 9. E-commerce Stores Selling Physical Goods

 Before digital products became prevalent online, of course, there were physical goods first.
-As vast as the platforms there are for digital goods, physical products also have their fair share of ways and means to sell them.
+As vast as the platforms are for digital goods, physical products also have their fair share of ways and means to sell them.

 10. Job Boards